-Should you compost cooked food waste in your home composted?
+Should you compost cooked food waste in your home composter?
 Read on and see.

 I’ve never composted cooked food waste.
-The only things I put in there are things like fruit and vegetable peelings; tea bags; coffee grounds; eggshells; paper; cardboard; and the like.
-Therefore,this was a bit of a revelation to me.
-As our council don’t offer food waste collection, all of our cooked food waste has just gone in the bin.
+In fact, the only things I put in there are things like fruit and vegetable peelings; tea bags; coffee grounds; eggshells; paper; cardboard; and the like.
+Therefore, this was a bit of a revelation to me.
+As our council doesn’t offer food waste collection, all of our cooked food waste has just gone in the bin.
 So I began wondering, should I actually just compost it?

 Why You Shouldn’t Compost Cooked Food Waste